bleibig/rust-repl/README.txt

 This is an interactive interpreter for the Rust programming language[1] being developed by Mozilla.
-It hopes to eventually be a vaible solution to issue #1120[2].
-Right now its implementation is very minimal and bare-bones, it so far only supports binary expressions of build-in types, vectors, and records.
+It hopes to eventually be a viable solution to issue #1120[2].
+Right now its implementation is very minimal and bare-bones, it so far only supports binary expressions of built-in types, vectors, and records.
+As the language and libraries are rapidly evolving, this is meant to work with the latest git master revision on github.

 == Design ==